 Gwalior Madhya Pradesh, India Travel Guide

-Gwalior Fort is a massive, impenetrable hill fort, one of India's most impressive and historically important fortifications.
+Gwalior Fort is a huge, impenetrable hill fort, one of India's most impressive and historically important fortifications.
 Its history dates back to the 6th century.
 Various dynasties have ruled it.
 The fort complex contains palaces, temples, and water tanks.

-It functions as a self-contained historical city.
+It functions as a do-it-yourself-contained historical city.

 The vastness allows for quiet exploration.

-Facade with blue tiles, intricate carvings.
+Facade with blue tiles, detailed carvings.

 Colossal rock-cut Jain sculptures on cliff faces, 7th to 15th centuries, some up to 57 feet tall.